google/clusterfuzz/docs/clusterfuzz/architecture.md

 - App Engine instance
 - A pool of [bots]({{ site.baseurl }}/reference/glossary/#bot)

-The App Engine instance provides a Web UI to access crashes, stats and other information.
+The App Engine instance provides a web interface to access crashes, stats and other information.
 It's also responsible for scheduling regular cron jobs.

 Bots are machines which run scheduled tasks.
 They lease tasks from platform specific queues.
 The main tasks that bots run are:
 - `fuzz`: Run a fuzzing session.
 - `progression`: Check if a testcase still reproduces or if it's fixed.
 - `regression`: Calculate the revision range in which a crash was introduced.
-- `minimize`: Perform testcase minimization.
+- `minimize`: Perform testcase [minimization].
 - `corpus_pruning`: Minimize a [corpus]({{ site.baseurl
   }}/reference/glossary/#corpus }}) to smallest size based on coverage (libFuzzer only).
 - `analyze`: Run a manually uploaded testcase against a job to see if it crashes.